What is “Risk Management” in the Healthcare Setting?

 - Conducting periodic audits to assess new risks, and conducting targeted internal investigations when risks or compliance concerns arise

 - Drafting and negotiating contracts with contractors, employees, other providers and facilities, and third-party vendors

 - Advising providers and facilities regarding federal law enforcement risks and providing legal representation for federal audits and investigations

 Speak with a Federal Healthcare Compliance Lawyer at Oberheiden P.C.

 Do you have concerns about the effectiveness of your healthcare practice’s or facility’s current risk management efforts?
 If so, we encourage you to get in touch.
+Our healthcare fraud defense attorneys assist service providers and businesses under investigation for alleged Qui Tam Lawsuit, Stark Law, False Claims Act, or Anti-Kickback violations.
 To speak with one of our senior federal healthcare compliance lawyers in confidence, call Oberheiden P.C. at 888-680-1745 or tell us how we can help online today.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.